dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-api Object will not be changed after re-rendering multiple times.
+instance Object will not be changed after re-rendering multiple times.
 Its value always refers to same reference.